Kivu conflict: 2017–2021: ADF and Islamic insurgency

-2024: United Nations experts sound alarm

-In July 2024, a United Nations Security Council-commissioned report revealed extensive Rwandan military activities in the Nyiragongo, Rutshuru, and Masisi territories.
-The report, based on authenticated photographs, drone footage, video recordings, eyewitness testimonies, and intelligence data, provided evidence that Rwanda's military had engaged in 3,000 to 4,000 interventions in collaboration with the M23 rebels, with Kigali exerting substantial influence over the group's actions.
-By April 2024, estimates suggested that Rwandan troop numbers equaled or even surpassed the 3,000 M23 fighters active in the area.
-The report further detailed systematic incursions by RDF, the use of artillery and armored vehicles equipped with radar and anti-aircraft missile systems, the deployment of troop transport trucks, and serious human rights violations, including the recruitment of child soldiers.
-According to the findings, children as young as 12 were forcibly conscripted from nearly all refugee camps in Rwanda by intelligence officers, often lured with false promises of payment or employment.
-These children were subsequently transferred to training camps in rebel-controlled areas, where they were supervised by Rwandan military personnel and M23 fighters.
-Beyond Rwanda's involvement, the report also raised concerns about the proximity between FARDC and other armed groups, including the Democratic Forces for the Liberation of Rwanda (FDLR-FOCA) and Wazalendo militias, both of which have aided government forces in combatting M23's occupation.
-M23's acts of violence include indiscriminate attacks on civilians, ransom payments, extrajudicial executions, sexual violence and the use of explosive weapons in populated areas.
-The conflict has already displaced nearly 7 million people.

 Human rights abuses

 Child recruitment by the armed groups

 Violence is widespread: "In Masisi 99.1% (897/905) and Kitchanga 50.4% (509/1020) of households reported at least one member subjected to violence.
 Displacement was reported by 39.0% of households (419/1075) in Kitchanga and 99.8% (903/905) in Masisi," one study found.

 Many armed groups participating in the conflict have used children as active combatants.
 According to the report published [on 23 October 2013], almost 1,000 cases of child recruitment by armed groups were verified by MONUSCO between 1 January 2012 and 31 August 2013, predominantly in the district of North Kivu.
 The use of child soldiers in the Kivu conflict constitutes another example of the use of child soldiers in the DRC.
 The UN has asserted that some of the girls being used as belligerents are also subjected to sexual assault, and are treated as sex slaves.